 - Ensure early diagnosis and treatment for developmental delays, physical or mental health challenges and other learning disabilities.
 This includes preserve and expand recent state investment in Medicaid and Early On Michigan and school-based health services.

 - Increase state support to provide statewide access to voluntary evidence-based home visiting programs based on local needs assessments.
-These quality programs work with families exhibiting some risk to promote early learning and healthy child development and improve birth.
+These quality programs work with families exhibiting some risk in order to promote early learning, healthy child development, and improved birth outcomes.

-- Increase state support for child abuse and neglect prevention direct services statewide.
-Community-identified needs lead to evidenced practices like home visiting, parenting classes, counseling, child care, referrals, transportation and prenatal care for families preventing instability.
+- Increase state support for direct child abuse and neglect prevention services statewide, where grants fund programs designed to meet community-identified needs including for parenting classes, counseling, referrals, transportation and prenatal care.

 Caregivers of all kinds need access to services and programs to support their families’ overall success and help maintain family stability, including keeping children and youth out of the foster care system.

-- Expand state funding for improving court capacity to appropriately respond to child, youth, and family instability, including through problem-solving courts for mental health and substance use, which help parents and young adults receive the treatment they need to avoid losing custody of their children and spending time in jail or prison, and through community-based Infant-Toddler Court Teams (ITCT).
+- Expand state funding for improving court capacity to appropriately respond to child, youth, and family instability, including through problem-solving courts which help parents and young adults receive the treatment they need to avoid losing custody of their children and spending time in jail or prison, and through community-based Infant-Toddler Court Teams (ITCT).

 - Supplement recent federal funding to create a kinship navigator program for relative caregivers that provides the services and supports families need.

-- Ensure state funding to match federal match dollars for maintenance payments to approved kinship caregivers and allow informal kinship caregivers to receive payments to meet the needs of the children in their care.
-Out-of-home placements with relatives and other kin, when paired with supports and services, can maintain important relationships and mitigate trauma.
+- Ensure that financing systems are sufficient to enable both formal and informal kinship caregivers to access supports needed to meet the needs of the children in their care, which can help maintain important relationships and mitigate trauma.